elliebartling/portfolio-2/content/work/pacific-legal-foundation.md

 - User Experience Design
 - Visual Design
 - Project Management

+# Brief

+- **Client**
+  - Pacific Legal Foundation, the first libertarian public interest law firm in the United States.
+- **The Challenge**
+  - Transform their web properties into a single, easy-to-navigate, donor-focused communications tool for their new brand identity.

 # **Sometimes, you just have to see how far the mess goes.**